Dercum's disease: Interferon α-2b

 Two patients were successfully treated with interferon α-2b.
 The authors speculated on whether the mechanism could be the antiviral effect of the drug, the production of endogenous substances, such as endorphins, or interference with the production of interleukin-1 and tumour necrosis factor.
 Interleukin-1 and tumour necrosis factor are involved in cutaneous hyperalgesia.

 Corticosteroids

-A few patients noted some improvement when treated with systemic corticosteroids (prednisolone), whereas others experienced worsening of the pain.
+A few patients noted some improvement when treated with systemic corticosteroids (e.g., prednisolone), whereas others experienced worsening of the pain.
 Weinberg et al. treated two patients with juxta-articular Dercum's disease with intralesional injections of methylprednisolone (Depo-Medrol).
 The patients experienced a dramatic improvement.

 The mechanism for the pain-reducing ability of corticosteroids in some conditions is unknown.
-One theory is that they inhibit the effects of substances, such as histamine, serotonin, bradykinin, and prostaglandins.
+One theory is that they inhibit the effects of substances such as histamine, serotonin, bradykinin, and prostaglandins.
 As the aetiology of Dercum's disease is probably not inflammatory, it is plausible that the improvement some of the patients experience when using corticosteroids is not caused by an anti-inflammatory effect.